TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 As applications get larger, setting up these different environments can help developers deliver their best work while making sure changes (or bugs) don't negatively affect users.

 ### Environment Variables
-The foundation of any environment is the operating system which provides ways to store local variables.
-Not surprisingly, these are known as environment variables.
+<span id="env_var">The foundation of any environment is the operating system, and they provide ways to store local variables.
+Not surprisingly, these are known as environment variables.</span>

 Why are environment variables important?
 After all, the information could be added to the git repository (and by extension Github).
-While tools like git and Github are excellent for storing and sharing code, sensitive information like API keys or passwords should be kept private.
-Using environment variables, this type of private data can only be accessed locally which means the application gets the information it needs without exposing it to the world.
+While tools like git and Github are excellent for storing, versioning and sharing code; sensitive information like API keys or passwords should be kept private.
+Even if you remove the private data from the current commit, it may still live on in the commit history!

+<span id="privacy">Environment variables allow us to set this information where the application will run without sharing it on git or Github.
+Because these variables can only be accessed locally, our application can access these sensitive values without making them public.</span>

 Rails uses the environment to set up its own internal environment variable.
 The framework will look for a `RAILS_ENV` variable in the environment and set its own env that way.
 If it can't find the variable, then [Rails will assume it is in a development environment](https://github.com/rails/rails/blob/main/railties/lib/rails.rb#L67).
 Isn't that cool?